Deep Visual Odometry with Events and Frames: Conclusion

 \section{Conclusion}

 In this work, we introduce RAMP-VO, an end-to-end VO system tailored for challenging environments such as those encountered during lunar descents.
-RAMP-VO exploits asynchronous and massively parallel encoders to efficiently and effectively fuse asynchronous event data into synchronous frames, achieving a $7.9\times$ speedup and 22\% improvement over state-of-the-art asynchronous encoders.
-Moreover, by incorporating pose forecasting and events, RAMP-VO reduces the trajectory error of both existing deep-learning-based solutions by up to 52\%, as well as model-based VO methods fusing images and events by up to 20\%.
-Experiments show that RAMP-VO can transfer zero-shot from training only performed on synthetic data, while still outperforming the other baselines.
-This work represents a new milestone in event data fusion for VO, and we believe it can spark new interest in the use of event cameras and learning-based approaches for robust navigation.
+RAMP-VO uses RAMP encoders to fuse event data into frames, achieving $8\times$ speedup and 33\% improvement over state-of-the-art asynchronous encoders.
+Moreover, by incorporating events, RAMP-VO reduces the trajectory error of existing image-only deep-learning-based solutions by 58.8\%, as well as event-only methods by 30.6\% on average.
+Experiments show that RAMP-VO can transfer zero-shot to real data despite being trained only on synthetic one, while still outperforming the other baselines.
+We designed RAMP-VO for space applications focusing on improving accuracy and sensor fusion.
+Future efforts should prioritize optimizing the method for deployment on resource-constrained, space-graded hardware leveraging techniques such as model quantization, network compression, and efficient hardware implementations \cite{furano2020towards}.
+Despite these limitations, we view this work as a milestone in event data fusion for VO, and we believe it can spark new interest in the use of event cameras and learning-based approaches for robust navigation.